TheArturthur/CoppermindScraper/Cosmere/Hallandren.md

 |**Ruled by**|God King [[Susebron\|Susebron]]|
 |**World**|[[Nalthis\|Nalthis]]|
 |**Universe**|[[Cosmere\|Cosmere]]|
-> [!info] This page or section would benefit by the addition of imagesPlease add a gallery of images related to this topic in place of this notice.

 >“*This, however, was Hallandren: land of Returned gods, Lifeless servants, BioChromatic research, and—of course—color.*”
 \-Vasher[1]